Complete guide to Optimist ropes

 multiple times, so the lengths should be accurate.
 However, if you find that

-one doesn’t work quite right, let me know the correct length, and I’ll update
+one of them doesn’t work quite right, let me know the correct length, and I’ll update

 the table.